timonla/timonla.github.io/_posts/2020-10-10-diet-review.md

 That is supposed to improve the bio-availability.

 * I bought some brazil nuts and am consuming them daily for the Selenium.

+* I updated my supplement selection.
+(Details in the supplement section)

+* I started weighing the flax seeds and try to not consume all of them in the same meal.
+I have 25g in my oat meal and maybe some more during the rest of the day.
+I started doing this after reading on the packaging that 40g is the maximum recommended daily intake and noticing that smaller amounts at once lead to slightly less bloating.

+* I started buying all my spices at [pikantum](https://www.pikantum.de/) which was one of the best culinary changes I ever made.
+The spices taste much better than anything I used to buy at local stores, are significantly cheaper and packaged in less plastic.

 ### Price List